💠

 • Educational Value: Helps you understand Base85 through practical use

 Whether you’re debugging PDF generation issues, analyzing network protocols, or working with legacy data formats, our Base85 decoder provides the reliable, accurate decoding you need.
+The 25% space efficiency advantage over Base64 makes it the preferred choice for applications where every byte counts.

 Start decoding Base85 data with our tool at the top of this page – completely free!